SenthilNayagan/senthilnayagan.github.io/_posts/algorithms-and-data-structures/2022-08-26-algorithms-and-data-structures-intro.markdown

 ---
 layout: post
-title:  "Algorithms and Data Structures"
+title:  "An Introduction to Algorithms and Data Structures"
 kicker: "Algorithms and Data Structures"
 subtitle: "An algorithm is a series of instructions in a particular order for performing a specific task."
 image: assets/images/posts-cover-images/algorithms-and-data-structures.jpg